Weightlifting and Headaches

 If your headaches do not go away even after applying these home remedies and changing up your workout routine, your problem could be caused by something more than muscle tension.
 You may need to visit a doctor or chiropractor to get to the root of the issue.

 Weightlifting-induced tension headaches are frustrating, especially when they are so severe that you cannot exercise the way you like.
-Luckily, there are lots of things you can do to retrain your muscles and avoid pain.
+Luckily, there are many things you can do to retrain your muscles and avoid pain.

 Keep these tips in mind if you struggle with tension headaches, and you might find that your pain starts to go away.